 Most poisonings are preventable!
 Here are simple steps to protect young children:

-Take medicines when or where children are not watching.
+- Take medicines at a time or in a place where children are not watching.
 Children learn by imitation.

-Put the number for the Indiana Poison Center (IPC) on or near every telephone in the house: 1.800.222.1222.
+- Put the Poison Help number on or near every telephone in the house: 1-800-222-1222.
 It is also a good idea to program it into every working cell phone.